ucloud/uai-sdk/examples/tensorflow/inference/cifar_simple/README.md

 For more details please refer to https://docs.ucloud.cn/ai/uai-inference/index

 ### 2.1 Writing Service Code
-We provide the example service code in inference.py.
-We defined ocrModel which derived from TFAiUcloudModel.
+We provide the example service code in cifar_infer.py.
+We defined cifarModel which derived from TFAiUcloudModel.

-In ocrModel we only need to implement load_model funcs and execute funcs:
+In cifarModel we only need to implement load_model funcs and execute funcs:

 1. load_model(self),which loads the given model.
     ```
     def load_model(self):
 		sess = tf.Session()
 		x = tf.placeholder(dtype=tf.float32, shape=[1, 24, 24, 3], name='input')
 		#inferece
 		pred = tf.argmax(cifar10.inference(x),axis=1)